Fell Terrier: Description and purpose

 Brian Nuttall, John Park, Ken Gould, Frank Buck, Cyril Breay, Joe Armstrong, Anthony Barker, Fred Barker, Maurice Bell, Anthony Chapman, John Cowen, Tommy Dobson, Eddie Pool, Graham Ward, and Sid Wilkinson.
 Fell terriers have been used in the United States for several generations hunting small game and have been known under the name Patterdale terrier.
 For the most part remain unchanged by the hunter who keeps the standard.

 Breeds

-Several named breeds have been developed from the fell terrier type, such as the Border Terrier, Lakeland Terrier, Patterdale Terrier, scorrier terrier, Welsh Terrier, and other locally developed breeds.
+Several named breeds have been developed from the fell terrier type, such as the Border Terrier, Lakeland Terrier, Patterdale Terrier, Scottish Terrier, Welsh Terrier, and other locally developed breeds.
 All are sometimes called "fell terrier" interchangeably with their breed name.
-The "National Terriers Club LLC", The "American Fell Terrier International" has published a Fell Terrier standard.
+The "National Terriers Club LLC" and the "American Fell Terrier International" have published a Fell Terrier standard.
 In Germany, the Jagdterrier was developed out of Fell terrier stock in the 1920s.
-Fell terriers may be descended from a very old type of long-legged terrier referred to as the rough-coated Black and Tan, similar to today's Welsh Terrier.
+Fell Terriers may be descended from a very old type of long-legged terrier referred to as the rough-coated Black and Tan, similar to today's Welsh Terrier.